 In 2015, Legado Elisabet / Elizabeth’s Legacy was formalized as a separate budget line for designated donations for children needing extensive treatment.
 It is a much needed, and much used, resource.

-Fr.
-Smith and Terri (St. Michael’s rector emeritus and his spouse), now working with the Episcopal Diocese of Guatemala in Antigua, have greatly expanded possibilities for sustained in-country connections and also have been invaluable in coordinating money transfers and providing on-the-ground support.
+For several years, Fr.
+Smith and Terri (St. Michael’s rector emeritus and his spouse), working with the Episcopal Diocese of Guatemala in Antigua, greatly expanded possibilities for sustained in-country connections and also have been invaluable in coordinating money transfers and providing on-the-ground support.
+They have since returned to the United States.

 For more info see http://www.cprguatemalaproject.org.